Techniques include colour work and textures, expands into garment shaping and fit. PLUS knitting classes. |

 Increase 1 stitch to 5 stitches, as with the bobble, but then continue along the row.
 Wrong side rows Purl these additional 5 stitches.
 Work maybe 3 rows then start to decrease on RS rows back to 1 stitch.

 To keep the Bell shape symmetrical we decrease by working the first two sts and the last two stitches together.
 There are two different decreases for this, which keeps the shoulders of the bell looking alike: sl1, K1, psso, K1, K2tog = 3sts.
 These two methods of decrease position our stitches differently creating the shape of the Bell.
 The following right side sl1, K2tog, psso takes us back to 1stitch.
-I love the Bell shape, and have used it on the bodice of the
+I love the Bell shape, and have used it on the bodice of the Victoria Smock.
+On the cuff of this design I have added the extra stitches into the cast on edge, so the bells have formed a trim on the cuff.

 Victoria Smock

-Leaf Lace
+Leaf Lace |

 LEAF LACE This combines making stitches to create lace, as well as the 3D effect.
 The leaf has a centre stitch, each side of the centre stitch we increase by yrn - Yarn Round Needle - so yrn, K1, yrn - so we have increased 2sts - one each side of our centre K1 - following WS (wrong side) row P3.

 Next Rs row with 3sts: K1, yrn, centre K1, yrn, K1 - following WS P5.
 As we continue the Knit stitches before the yrn increase 1 stitch.
 Having worked 3 RS yrn increases you will have 6 increased stitches + the original centre Knit 1 - a total 7sts.
-These extra stitches create the 3D effect
+These extra stitches create the 3D effect.

-Swatch of Hamlet swing
+Swatch of Hamlet swing |

 The next RS row we start to decrease, the two methods we use create a different stitch shape to match the leaf shape.
 Slip the first st from the left to the right needle without working the stitch.
 Knit the next stitch, then pass the slip st over the K1 just worked = sl1, K1, psso, then K3 centre of the leaf, second decrease K2tog - this decreases 1 stitch each on the outside edge of the leaf shape = 5sts.
 These 2 different decrease techniques result in both edges of the leaf having the same appearance.
 Following RS row centre will be sl1, K1, psso, K1, K2tog.
 The last decrease - 3sts remain - sl1, K2tog, psso.
-This takes us back to 1 stitch.
+This takes us back to 1 stitch. |

 The trickiest part of working any texture, where we are moving or creating stitches, is wrong side rows.
 Wrong side rows rarely have any increase or decreases therefore you just have to maintain stocking stitch or reverse stocking stitch as the right side of the knitting.